Willington, Derbyshire: Economy

 A former cheese factory in 1920 became a reclaimed aluminium processing plant in 1964 dominating the southern part of the village for twenty years and it was hoped that aluminium car engines would be made nearby for the Toyota Manufacturing UK (TMUK).
 The site is now closed and the land for sale.

 Due to the opening of the nearby Toyota car factory (on the A38/A50) in 1992 between Willington (on the former Derby airfield at Burnaston) and Findern, the village has prospered and expanded since the 1980s.

-Local shops include a post office and newsagent, florist, Co-op supermarket, delicatessen, wools and yarns, beautician, hairdresser, hardware and DIY, general store, pharmacy,Indian restaurant, chip shop, a Chinese take-away and the three pubs mentioned above.
+Local shops include a post office and newsagent, florist, Co-op supermarket, delicatessen/cafe, beautician, hairdresser, barbers, vets, hardware and DIY, general store, pharmacy, Indian restaurant, chip shop, a Chinese take-away and the three pubs mentioned above.

+The thriving Mercia Marina is the largest inland marina in Europe.
+As well as 360 permanent boat moarings, the marina has holiday lodges and short term moorings.
+A vibrant tourist destination with restaurants, bars, shops, art-galleries, furnishings as well as numerous offices.
+The Marina is due to expand further in 2024 with planning approved for new shops and apartments.

-Willington has an engineering firm, a large GP practice, a Church of England parish church and Baptist Chapel and the SOON Ministries literature charity, a large modern primary school and nearby in Etwall (within Willington's catchment area) an expanding secondary school, John Port Spencer Academy.
+Willington has a large GP practice incorporating a dentist, a Church of England parish church and Baptist Chapel, a large modern primary school and nearby in Etwall (within Willington's catchment area) an expanding secondary school, John Port Spencer Academy.

+Opening in 2022 Talbot Turf was relocated from Hilton to Willington, Talbot Turf have been sole provider of resurfacing work on many large-scale projects including Derby County FC, Wembley Stadium and the Olympic Stadium.

+As of 2024, Willington Parish Council are completing their Neighbourhood Development Plan which if approved will create a development framework to cover until 2039.

 Willington Power Station

 In the 1950s, two coal-fired power stations were built on a site off Twyford Road, between Willington and Findern.
 The stations were privatised and sold to National Power in the early 1990s and eventually closed in the mid-1990s.
 Although most of the stations were demolished at the turn of the millennium, the five cooling towers continue to dominate the skyline of the local area.
-The site was earmarked for a large residential development, but the application was rejected and in 2011 permission was granted for a new power station to be built on the site.
+The site was earmarked for a large residential development, but the application was rejected and in 2011 permission was granted for a new gas fuelled power station to be built on the site.

 In the mid-1990s a pair of peregrine falcons nested in one of the site's huge cooling towers.
 Unlike many bird of prey breeding sites, this was widely publicised because of its impregnable location.

 The power station was also the subject of a short documentary by Channel 4 titled "Drones in Forbidden Zones".

+The site is currently mothballed whilst renewable energy options are sought.